GreptimeTeam/docs/docs/user-guide/vectors/vector-type.md

 ## Vector Calculations

-GreptimeDB supports various vector computation functions for calculating the similarity between vectors, including `l2sq_distance`, `cos_distance`, and `dot_product`.
+GreptimeDB supports various vector functions for calculating the similarity between vectors, including `l2sq_distance`, `cos_distance`, and `dot_product`.
 These functions are used in AI applications to search for the most similar content.

 To perform vector calculations, use the following SQL format: